skywoodsz/qm_control/README.md

 mon launch qm_controllers load_controller.launch
 ```

-Start the controller using `rqt_controller_manager` GUI
+Start the controller using `rqt_controller_manager` GUI:

 ```
 rosrun rqt_controller_manager rqt_controller_manager
 ```

-After the manipulator is initialized, commands can be sent
+After the manipulator is initialized, commands can be sent as:

 ```
 # Don't use mon